Whitewater rafting thrills in New River Gorge National Park and Preserve

 The colors of autumn blanketing the mountains

 Explore West Virginia’s heavenly beauty

 Adventures in the Outdoors

 As the only state that sits completely within the Appalachian Mountain region, West Virginia is a veritable playground for lovers of the outdoors.
-It’s home to six national parks, the Monongahela National Forest, 45 state parks and forests, and the rushing New River, one of the oldest on the continent.
+It’s home to the Monongahela National Forest, 45 state parks and forests, and six national parks, including New River Gorge National Park and Preserve, one of the oldest rivers on the continent.
 In September, whitewater fanatics descend on the state for “Gauley Season,” a six-week period of heart-thumping whitewater rafting on the Gauley River.
 Anglers can take advantage of ample advantages to reel in the state’s official fish, the brook trout, in more than 32,000 kilometers of streams and more than 100 public fishing lakes.
 The Ohio and Kanawha rivers are popular for boating while the Potomac, Cheat and New Rivers are ideal for tubing (a local favorite pastime).
 Looking for adventures on dry land?
 More than 600 kilometers of old train tracks have been converted into scenic trails for walking, hiking, biking and horseback riding.
 There’s also the nearly 1,000-kilometer Hatfield-McCoy Trail System that’s custom made for ATVs (all-terrain vehicles).

 Appalachian Cuisine and Culture